luanti-org/contentdb/app/flatpages/policy_and_guidance.md

     will look like in a typical/realistic game scene, but should be "in the background" only as far as possible.

-3.  **Screenshots must only contain content appropriate for the Content Warnings of the package.**
+4.  **Screenshots must only contain content appropriate for the Content Warnings of the package.**

-4.  **Screenshots should be MOSTLY in-game screenshots, if applicable.** Some alterations on in-game screenshots are okay, such as collages, added text, some reasonable compositing.

-    Don't just use one of the textures from the package; show it in-situ as it actually looks in the game.

-5.  **Packages should have a screenshot when reasonably applicable.**

-6.  **Screenshots should be of reasonable dimensions.** We recommend using 1920x1080.

 ## 8. Security